M0hamady/M0hamady/README.md

 I'm a passionate Full Stack Developer with expertise in building robust web applications.
 I have experience working with a wide range of technologies, including:

 - Frontend: React.js, TypeScript, HTML, CSS, and AJAX.
-- Backend: Python, Java, Django, and JavaFX.
+- Backend: Python, Django, and  FX.
 - Database: SQL, MySQL, MongoDB.
-- Other: 3D modeling, data analysis with pandas, and JavaScript.
+- Other: 3D modeling, data analysis with pandas, and  Script.

 ## Skills 💻